retorquere/zotero-better-bibtex/site/content/exporting/pandoc.md

 All of these problems go away if you just skip the detour via bibtex and export (Better) CSL from Zotero and use that in your pandoc process.

-## From Markdown to live citations
+## From Markdown to Zotero live citations

 You can convert a Pandoc-compatible markdown source to a LibreOffice or Word document with live citation fields connecting to Zotero.